 Estate Villa, Round Hill, Jamaica

 Since 1953, Round Hill has attracted a swanky set, including the likes of Sir Noel Coward.
 Its Pineapple House, airy and organic, was designed by Ralph Lauren as an ode to tropical sophistication.
-Move into the resort’s creme-de-la-creme, Estate Villa, a six-bedroom fantasy, poised on the edge of a tropical rainforest.
+Move into this creme-de-la-creme of this Caribbean resort, Estate Villa, a six-bedroom fantasy, poised on the edge of a tropical rainforest.
 Two private pools, a waterfall, fire pits and showers indulge outdoor loungers.
 Within, six bedrooms, eight bathrooms, a bar and sweeping views from every window bring reposeful satisfaction.

 The Artists Villa, Amanyara, Turks and Caicos

 Blessed with its own crescent of white sand,The Artists Villa, replete with a lap lover’s 108-foot infinity pool facing the sea, sits among three acres of verdant garden.
 A private yoga sala and sprawling sundecks with lounge areas enhance outdoor living, while five bedrooms indoors, tended to by a dedicated staff of three ensure all guest needs are satisfied A fleet of six-seater and four-seater golf buggies whisk residents across the grand Amanyara property, allowing them to take full advantage of all included resort amenities.